SamadritaM30/Chess_Game/README.md

 ## 💡 Features

-- Choose your color (White or Black) at game start
+- Choose your color (White or Black) at the start of the game
 - Graphical chess board using Pygame
 - AI opponent using:
   - **Minimax with Alpha-Beta Pruning**
   - **Heuristic evaluation** based on material balance and optional positional factors
-- Turn-based gameplay with legal move validation
+- Turn-based gameplay with legal move validation (shows illegal move when user(human) tries to play wrong moves)
 - Game ends on checkmate, stalemate, or draw

 ---